 One of the reasons we love these headphones is that they are wireless, so you don’t have to worry about pulling or rubbing that can make headphones uncomfortable.
 They are a bit older, but reviews from longtime users show that they hold up.

 The audio quality is, of course, superior.
 The sound is true, rich, and won’t hurt your ears if you need to keep them on for a long time.
 The bass is fantastic and the details don’t go missing.
 If you play games that have soundtracks with varying tones and musical styles, this will be a good option for you.

 If you are willing to pay more, you will be able to find a better audio quality, but that’s only suggested for those who work in music.
 There is also an active noise cancelation feature that will help you to game in peace and quiet.

 The microphone on this pair of headphones is really great as well, so you will be able to talk to people on your team while you are gaming.

 In terms of looks, they come in black and silver.
 While the design is simplistic, it is actually beautiful and quite classic (if that matters to you).
 The earcups have soft padding that feels good and looks good, it doesn’t look like elephant skin when it starts to lose some pliancy.

 The headband doesn’t have a lot of padding, so these don’t really look like stereotypical “gaming” headphones.

 Some things to consider include the battery life, since these are wireless headphones.
 You will get up to 20 hours of battery life via a rechargeable lithium-ion battery.
 A few people have complained that these headphones don’t do anything “new,” and for the price point, they think they should.

-In the end, the Bose QuietComfort 35 II is a great audio solution if you are willing to pay the $350 price point.
+In the end, the Bose QuietComfort 35 II is a great audio solution if you are willing to pay this price.
 These headphones don’t go on sale all that often.

 Weight: 10.6 ounces